Fusion 360 Tutorial: Basics and Tips for 3D Printing

 Fusion 360 Basics and Interface

-In Fusion 360, you can switch between six different workspaces.
+In Fusion 360, you can switch between seven different workspaces.
 Each workspace has its own set of tools and functions:

 - Design: For drawing 3D models and surfaces by making use of sketches, extrusions, revolves, and many other standard CAD tools.